Honnō-ji Incident: Tokugawa's escape to Mikawa

-Kada pass, is believed to be the road which was taken by Ieyasu Tokugawa to return into Mikawa province.
+Kada Pass is believed to be the road that was taken by Ieyasu Tokugawa to return to Mikawa province.

-Regardless, whichever theory is true, historians agreed that the track ended at Kada (a mountain pass between Kameyama town and Iga), and that the Tokugawa group suffered a last attack by the Ochimusha-gari outlaws at the Kada pass where they reached the territory of the Kōka ikki clans of Jizamurai which are friendly to the Tokugawa clan.
-The Koka ikki Jizamurai assisted Ieyasu in eliminating the threats of the Ochimusha-gari outlaws and escorted them until they reached Iga Province, where they were further protected by other friendly groups of Iga ikki which accompanied the Ieyasu group until they safely reached Mikawa.
-There are 34 recorded Tokugawa vassals who survived this journey, such as Sakai Tadatsugu, Ii Naomasa, and Honda Tadakatsu, Sakakibara Yasumasa and many others.
-Other than those four Shitennō generals Matsudaira Ietada recorded in his journal, Ietada nikki (家忠日記), the escorts of the Ieyasu during the journey in Iga consisted of:
+Regardless of which theory is true, historians agree that the track ended at Kada (a mountain pass between Kameyama town and Iga), and that the Tokugawa group suffered a last attack by the Ochimusha-gari outlaws at the Kada pass, where they reached the territory of the Kōka ikki clans of Jizamurai, which were friendly to the Tokugawa clan.
+The Koka Ikki Jizamurai assisted Ieyasu in eliminating the threats of the Ochimusha-gari outlaws and escorted them until they reached Iga Province, where they were further protected by other friendly groups of Iga ikki, which accompanied the Ieyasu group until they safely reached Mikawa.
+34 recorded Tokugawa vassals survived this journey, such as Sakai Tadatsugu, Ii Naomasa, Honda Tadakatsu, Sakakibara Yasumasa, and many others.
+Other than those four Shitennō generals, Matsudaira Ietada recorded in his journal, Ietada nikki (家忠日記), the escorts of Ieyasu during the journey in Iga consisted of: